RHCSA/RHCSA.github.io/contents/10- Manage containers/06- Configure a container to start automatically as a systemd service.md

+## 06- Configure a container to start automatically as a systemd service:

 In the **RHCSA exam**, "Configuring a container to start automatically as a systemd service" is an important skill that requires knowledge of both **Podman** (for container management) and **systemd** (for service management in Linux).

 ### Steps to Configure a Container to Start Automatically as a systemd Service: